pawstar-lag/pawstar-lag/README.md

 - 🔭 I’m currently working on my repositories.
 - 🌱 I’m currently learning how to use github
 <!--- 👯 I’m looking to collaborate on -->
-- 🤔 I’m looking for help with R
+- 🤔 I’m looking for help with R and
-- 💬 Ask me about JavaScript/Linux BASH
+- 💬 Ask me about CSS/Linux BASH
 - 📫 How to reach me: my email address (toren.gulati@gmail.com)
-- 😄 Pronouns: he, him, his
+- 😄 My pronouns are: he, him, his
 - ⚡ Fun fact: I am only 10.7579!
 - 🙄 Favorite animal: Lynx
 - ⛎ Zodiac: Pisces (Don't look into it)
+- ☯ Insperational quote: "Cogito, ergo sum", "I think; Therefore I am" - Réne Decartes